digital-asset/daml/docs/source/deploy/generic_ledger.rst

 .. _deploy-generic-ledger:

-Deploying to a generic Daml ledger
+Deploying to a Generic Daml Ledger
 ==================================

 Daml ledgers expose a unified administration API.
 This means that deploying to a Daml ledger is no